what is osteopathy

 frequently asked questions

-As it is important to see how your body copes with movement and stretching, we would ask that you wear shorts, leggings or loose clothes.
-Occasionally, you may be asked to dress down to your underwear to help with the examination process.
+To help us restore balance, relieve pain, and reclaim your life through personalized osteopathic care, it’s important for us to observe how your body responds to movement and stretching.
+We kindly ask that you wear shorts, leggings, or loose-fitting clothing to your appointment.
+In some cases, you may be asked to dress down to your underwear to allow for a more thorough assessment and treatment..
 In this instance, a gown, towel o blanket will be provided for your comfort.

 You can pay by cash or with credit card.